-Brendan O'Connor is the Federal Member for Gorton and the Shadow Minister for Employment and Workplace Relations.
+Brendan O'Connor is the Federal Member for Gorton and the Shadow Minister for Employment and Industry, Science, Small and Family Business.

 He was first elected to the House of Representatives in 2001 as the Member for Burke.